modmore/docs/en/01_Commerce/v1/75_Developer/09_Custom_Shipping_Methods.md

 ## Basics

 A custom shipping method is a derivative of the comShippingMethod object.
-This derivative would override the `getPrice(comOrder $order, $orderTotal)` method to use its own price logic instead.
+This derivative would override the `getPriceForShipment(comOrderShipment $shipment)` method to use its own price logic instead.

 You can use a [Module](Modules) to load the package containing your xPDO model.
 Just call `$this->adapter->loadPackage($name, $path)` in the `initialize` method to make xPDO aware of your derivative.